JamesIV4/preview-images-huggingface/README.md

 # preview-images-huggingface
-Preview images from a Hugginface repo.
+Preview images from a Huggingface repo.